Werner von Blomberg: Minister of Defense

 Wheeler-Bennett wrote that the fact that Blomberg instigated the expulsion of Röhm from the League just two days before Röhm was arrested on charges of high treason proved he knew what was coming.
 Röhm had been quite open about his homosexuality ever since he had been outed in 1925 after the publication in a newspaper of his love letters to a former boyfriend.
 Wheeler-Bennett found highly implausible Blomberg's claim that a homosexual would not be allowed to be a member of the League of German Officers.
 On 29 June 1934, an article by Blomberg appeared in the official newspaper of the Nazi Party, the Völkischer Beobachter, stating that the military was behind Hitler and would support him whatever he did.

 In the same year, after Hindenburg's death on 2 August, as part of his "self-Gleichschaltung" strategy, Blomberg personally ordered all soldiers in the army and all sailors in the Navy to pledge the oath of allegiance to Adolf Hitler not to People and Fatherland but to the new Führer, which is thought to have limited later opposition to Hitler.
 The oath was the initiative of Blomberg and the Ministeramt chief General Walther von Reichenau.
 The entire military took the oath to Hitler, who was most surprised at the offer.
 Thus, the popular view that Hitler imposed the oath on the military is incorrect.

-On the other hand, Hitler had long expected Hindenburg's death and had planned on taking power anyhow and so could he have very well convinced von Blomberg to implement such an oath long before the actual implementation took place.
+On the other hand, Hitler had long expected Hindenburg's death and had planned on taking power anyhow, and so he could have very well convinced von Blomberg to implement such an oath long before the actual implementation took place.

-The intention of Blomberg and Reichenau in having the military swear an oath to Hitler was to create a personal special bond between Hitler and the military, which was intended to tie Hitler more tightly towards the military and away from the Nazi Party.
-Blomberg later admitted that he had not thought the full implications of the oath at the time.
+The intention of Blomberg and Reichenau in having the military swear an oath to Hitler was to create a personal bond between Hitler and the military, intended to tie Hitler more closely to the military and away from the Nazi Party.
+Blomberg later admitted that he had not thought through the full implications of the oath at the time.
 As part of his defense of the military "state within the state", Blomberg fought against the attempts of the SS to create a military wing.

-Heinrich Himmler repeatedly insisted that the SS needed a military wing to crush any attempt at a communist revolution before Blomberg conceded in the idea, which eventually become the Waffen-SS.
+Heinrich Himmler repeatedly insisted that the SS needed a military wing to crush any attempt at a communist revolution before Blomberg conceded to the idea, which eventually became the Waffen-SS.
 Blomberg's relations with the SS were badly strained in late 1934 to early 1935 when it was discovered that the SS had bugged the offices of the Abwehr chief, Admiral Wilhelm Canaris.
-That led Blomberg to warn Hitler the military would not tolerate being spied upon.
-In response to Blomberg's protests, Hitler gave orders that the SS could not spy upon the military, no member of the military could be arrested by the police, and cases of suspected "political unreliability" in the military were to be investigated solely by the military police.
+That led Blomberg to warn Hitler that the military would not tolerate being spied upon.
+In response to Blomberg's protests, Hitler issued orders that the SS could not spy on the military, that the police could not arrest any member of the military, and that cases of suspected "political unreliability" in the military were to be investigated solely by the military police.